GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 [First-Party Sets](blog/first-party-sets-sameparty/#how-to-define-a-first-party-set) allow related domain names that are owned and operated by the same entity to be treated as first-party in situations where first party and third party are otherwise treated differently.

-When an embedded service sets a cookie on a site that's a member of a First-Party Set, that cookie will be accessible to the service when it's embedded on any of the First-Party member sites.
+When an embedded service sets a cookie on a site that's a member of a First-Party Set, that cookie will be accessible to the service when it's embedded on any of the First-Party Set member sites.

 Sites from the same First-Party Set will have the same partition key—the owner of the set.